Gruppo Campari's Bottling Facility, Kentucky, United States of America

 Gruppo Campari undertook the expansion as the company witnessed strong demand for Wild Turkey and SKYY vodka in the US, Australia, Canada and Japan.
 The company sells more than a million nine-litre cases of Wild Turkey per annum through its subsidiary Campari America.

 The Wild Turkey brand was earlier owned by Pernod Ricard.
 Gruppo Campari acquired the brand in 2009.
 The brand was launched more than 150 years ago and has a rich heritage.

 Location of Gruppo Campari's new facility

-The bottling plant will be located at the company's existing site in Lawrenceburg and will serve as the principal distillery unit for the Wild Turkey brand.
+The bottling plant is located at the company's existing site in Lawrenceburg and serves as the principal distillery unit for the Wild Turkey brand.
 The site is situated about 250 yards from the company's existing distillery site in Lawrenceburg.

 The existing Wild Turkey distillery in Lawrenceburg had a captive packaging line, but the same was suspended from use in 2006.
-The new packaging facility has been announced to replace the closed down captive plant.
-The capacity of the new plant will be sufficient to meet the packaging needs of the distillery's entire output.
+The new packaging facility has replaced the closed down captive plant.
+The capacity of the new plant is sufficient to meet the packaging needs of the distillery's entire output.

 Gruppo Campari has initiated a series of expansions since purchasing the Wild Turkey brand.
 It launched a $50m expansion at the distillery in 2011 to almost double the production capacity of the distillery.